-The Stream is a new data type introduced with KeyDB 5.0, which models a log data structure in a more abstract way, however the essence of the log is still intact: like a log file, often implemented as a file open in append only mode, KeyDB streams are primarily an append only data structure.
-At least conceptually, because being KeyDB Streams an abstract data type represented in memory, they implement more powerful operations, to overcome the limits of the log file itself.
+The Stream is a new data type introduced with KeyDB 5.0, which models a log data structure in a more abstract way.
+However the essence of a log is still intact: like a log file, often implemented as a file open in append only mode, KeyDB Streams are primarily an append only data structure.
+At least conceptually, because being an abstract data type represented in memory, KeyDB Streams implement powerful operations to overcome the limitations of a log file.

 What makes KeyDB streams the most complex type of KeyDB, despite the data structure itself being quite simple, is the fact that it implements additional, non mandatory features: a set of blocking operations allowing consumers to wait for new data added to a stream by producers, and in addition to that a concept called Consumer Groups.